wikimedia/puppet-storm/README.md

 management system.
 Storm requires [ZeroMQ](http://www.zeromq.org/), so it must be available for installation as well.

-I built Storm and dependent .debs using [storm-deb-packaging](https://github.com/wmf-analytics/storm-deb-packaging), which is forked and modified from the [original](https://github.com/phobos182/storm-deb-packaging).
+I built Storm and dependent .debs using [storm-deb-packaging](https://github.com/wikimedia-incubator/storm-deb-packaging), which is forked and modified from the [original](https://github.com/phobos182/storm-deb-packaging).
-The packages are currently (2012-11) available at http://analytics1001.wikimedia.org:81/apt/binary/.

 # Wishlist
 - Puppetize [Storm DRPC](https://github.com/nathanmarz/storm/wiki/Distributed-RPC).